Technical

 How Does Remote Audio Proctoring Work?

-• Setup and Monitoring: The proctoring software requests access to the candidate’s microphone and listens to or records audio throughout the exam to help keep the session secure.
+• Setup and Monitoring: The proctoring software requests access to the candidate’s microphone and listens to or records audio throughout the exam.

-• AI and Live Monitoring: Advanced systems use both AI and live proctors to spot and flag sounds that are unusual for a test, helping to catch suspicious activity early.
+• AI and Live Monitoring: Advanced systems use both AI and live proctors to spot and flag unusual sounds.

-• Whispering: The system can detect quiet conversations or murmurs that might indicate someone is getting unauthorized help.
+• Whispering: The system can detect quiet conversations or murmurs that might indicate unauthorized help.

-• Multiple Voices: It can detect when more than one person is speaking, which could indicate that people are working together when they shouldn’t be.
+• Multiple Voices: It can detect when more than one person is speaking.

-• Background Noise: The system flags sounds like paper rustling, outside voices, tapping, or typing, since these might mean someone is breaking the rules.
+• Background Noise: The system flags sounds like paper rustling, outside voices, tapping, or typing.

 Key Audio Proctoring Features